COVID-19 outbreak declared at St. Elizabeth CES in Bowmanville

 This letter is to inform you that there has been a second confirmed case of COVID-19 at St. Elizabeth Catholic Elementary School and the Durham Region Health Department (DRHD) has declared an outbreak at the school.

 An outbreak in a school is defined as two or more lab-confirmed COVID-19 cases in students and/or staff (or other visitors) in a school where at least one case could have reasonably acquired their infection in the school (including transportation and before/after school care).
-For further information about COVID-19 outbreaks in schools, please refer to the Facts about COVID-19 Outbreak in Schools provided by the Durham Health Department.

 As directed by Durham Region Health Department, we have identified all individuals/cohorts who were known to have been in close-contact with the individuals who are ill during their infectious period.
 Those identified as close contacts will be contacted by the Durham Region Health Department and be provided further guidance.